ArcanaFramework/arcana-data-store-extension-template/README.rst

 * do a global search and replace (across all file-types) for 'changeme' and replace it with the proposed name for your extension
 * change the author and maintainer tags in the "[project]" Section of the the ``pyproject.toml`` to your name and email address
+* there are 4 classes within this template repostiory, which need to be either adapted and renamed (using global search&replace) or removed
-* There are two template classes for the data store connector ``data.local.ExampleLocal`` for data stored on the local file-system in a specific structure (e.g. BIDS), and ``data.remote.ExampleRemote`` for data stored in remote data repositories.
-Keep the relevant class(es) and rename it(them) to an appropriate name(s)
+  * ``data.local.ExampleLocal`` for data stored on the local file-system in a specific structure (e.g. BIDS)
-* do a global search and replace to update the code to use the new names for ``ExampleLocal`` and/or ``ExampleRemote`` you have adopted
+  * ``data.remote.ExampleRemote`` for data stored in remote data repositories.
+  * ``deploy.app.ExampleApp`` for specifying containerized apps that can be executed on data within the data store
+  * ``deploy.command.ExampleCommand`` for specifying how the command within the containerized app is executed and configured in the data store
-* install a local development copy of your extension with ``pip install -e .[dev,test]``
+* install a local development copy of the new extension package with ``pip install -e .[dev,test]`` from within the repository directory
-* Implement the method stubs in your adopted classes, uncommenting corresponding unittests in neighbouring ``tests/*.py`` modules to test until all unittests pass
+* Implement the methods in your adopted classes and uncomment corresponding unittests in neighbouring ``tests/*.py`` modules
 * Change the address of the test action badge at the top of this file to point to your new repository and uncomment out the other badges
 * Delete this text and above and uncomment the default contents of this README below, adding in any relevant information about the extension (checking the license is appropriate).
 * Create a new release on GitHub to deploy your new package to PyPI